Dragonfly (Titan space probe): Entry and descent

-The cruise stage is to separate from the entry capsule ten minutes before encountering Titan's atmosphere.
+The cruise stage is to separate from the entry capsule 10 minutes before encountering Titan's atmosphere.
 The lander would then descend to the surface of Titan using an aeroshell and a series of two parachutes, while the spent cruise stage would burn up in uncontrolled atmospheric entry.
 The duration of the descent phase is expected to be 105 minutes.
-The aeroshell is derived from the Genesis sample return capsule and the PICA heat shield is similar to MSL and Mars 2020 design and should protect the spacecraft for the first six minutes of its descent.
+The aeroshell is derived from the Genesis sample return capsule and the PICA heat shield is similar to MSL and Mars 2020 design and should protect the spacecraft for the first 6 minutes of its descent.
+Although Titan's atmosphere is nitrogen-rich similar to Earth's, the probe may encounter a more extreme entry environment that could increase the ablative erosion of its heat shield than previously expected.

 At a speed of Mach 1.5, a drogue parachute is to deploy, to slow the capsule to subsonic speeds.
 Due to Titan's comparatively thick atmosphere and low gravity, the drogue chute phase should last for 80 minutes.
 A larger main parachute is to replace the drogue chute when the descent speed is sufficiently low.
 During the 20 minutes on the main chute, the lander is to be prepared for separation.
 The heat shield is to be jettisoned, the landing skids are to be extended, and sensors such as radar and lidar are to be activated.
 At an altitude of 1.2 km, the lander should be released from its parachute for a powered flight to the surface.
 The specific landing site and flight operation are to be performed autonomously.
-This is required since the high gain antenna would not be deployed during descent, and because communication between Earth and Titan takes 70 minutes in each direction.
+This is required since the high gain antenna would not be deployed during descent, and because communication between Earth and Titan takes 70–90 minutes in each direction.